Briut (Health) is Our #1 Priority

 - Stronger Together: Keeping our community connected during the coming year through programming is essential.
-We will continue to offer a variety of virtual gatherings and activities including new camper programs, aidah (age group) activities, community Kabbalat Shabbat and Havdalah programs and more.
-We plan to partner with our families, community Rabbis and schools to see how Ramah Darom can best support our chanichim (campers) and keep the Ramah spirit strong.
+We have been offering a variety of virtual gatherings and activities including new camper programs, aidah (age group) activities, community Kabbalat Shabbat and Havdalah programs and more.
+We have been partnering with our families, community Rabbis and schools to see how Ramah Darom can best support our chanichim (campers) and keep the Ramah spirit strong.
 We recognize that a summer away from Camp with a 22-month gap, as opposed to a 10-month gap between summers, requires a greater need for connectedness and support.

-- Negative COVID-19 molecular (PCR) test results must be presented to our medical team at check-in.
+- Negative COVID-19 molecular (PCR) test results must be presented to our medical team at check-in, regardless of vaccination status.
 Test to be taken 2-3 days before arriving at Camp.